SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - **List View Alert Icons (Initiative 1)**: I contributed to an initiative that improved the alert icon visibility in list views, enhancing the user experience and making important notifications more accessible.
 - **Projects API Migration (Initiative 2)**: A crucial part of my internship was working on migrating the Projects API, which included handling active categories in Quick Fyle.
 This task required a deep understanding of the system and collaboration with other teams to ensure a smooth transition.

-Each of this initiative not only tested my technical skills but also gave me a chance to take ownership and contribute to real-world features.
+Each of these initiatives has not only tested my technical skills but also given me a chance to take ownership and contribute to real-world features.
 This experience laid the groundwork for my responsibilities as an MTS1, where the focus shifted from just implementing tasks to thinking holistically about the project, scalability, and future impact.

 ## A Day in the Life of an MTS1 at Fyle 🌅
 Ever wondered what it’s like to be an MTS1 at Fyle?
 Let me take you on a quick trip through a typical day—where ownership, problem-solving, and building something impactful are all in a day’s work.